landonreed/plan-git-old/README.md

 Data
 =======

-The data here were imported from a report made with the Atlanta Regional Commission Plan-It project database.
+The data here were imported from a report made with the Atlanta Regional Commission [Plan-It project database](http://planitpublic.atlantaregional.com/).
 The seed data is from the TIP 13Q3 modification period and contains all projects within the City of Atlanta jurisdiction.

 Viewing the Data
 =======

-The data formats used here (csv, geoJSON) are natively supported by GitHub, that is you can view them as tables or maps just by clicking on the file name.
+The data formats used here (csv, geoJSON) are [both natively](https://help.github.com/articles/rendering-csv-and-tsv-data) [supported by GitHub](https://help.github.com/articles/mapping-geojson-files-on-github), that is you can view them as tables or maps just by clicking on the file name.

 Examples
 =======